wangziqi2016/Kernel/src/doc/loader_disk.asm.md

 we compute ((LBA div (# sectors per track)) mod (# of heads per cylinder)).
 In order to compute C, we compute ((LBA div (# sectors per track)) div (# of heads per cylinder)).
 Once C/H/S are computed, we return them in a form that matches the input format of disk I/O functions in INT13H.

+## Buffer Pool

+A system-wide buffer pool avoids frequent I/O operations by caching frequently used sectors in the main memory.
+The buffer pool is allocated on high memory, i.e. the BSS segment after 1MB boundary, using ``mem_get_large_bss``.
+Every time the buffer pool is accessed, ES will be loaded with the corresponding segment descriptor.
+The buffer pool is initialized during the disk initialization time.

+The disk buffer pool maintains only minimal information for the most basic functionality.